RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 |

 ================================
-AMD ROCm™ Release Notes v4.1
+AMD ROCm™ Release Notes v4.3
 ================================
-March, 2021
+August, 2021

 This page describes the features, fixed issues, and information about downloading and installing the ROCm software.
-It also covers known issues in the ROCm v4.0.0 release.
+It also covers known issues in the ROCm v4.3 release.

 `Download AMD ROCm Release Notes PDF <https://github.com/RadeonOpenCompute/ROCm>`__